Home

 Q: How long does it take to get my free credit reports after I order them?

-A: If you request your free credit reports online, you should be able to access it immediately.
+A: If you request your reports online, you should be able to access it immediately.
 If you order your report by mail using the Annual Credit Report Request Form, your request will be processed and mailed to you within 15 days of receipt.

 Q: Are there any other situations where I might be eligible for a free credit report?

-The notice will give you the name, address, and phone number of the credit reporting company.
+The notice will give you the name, address, and phone number of the reporting company.
 You’re also entitled to one free credit report a year if you’re unemployed and plan to look for a job within 60 days; if you’re on welfare; or if your report is inaccurate because of fraud, including identity theft.

-Otherwise, a credit reporting company may charge you up to $9 for another copy of your report within a 12-month period.
+Otherwise, a reporting company may charge you up to $9 for another copy of your report within a 12-month period.

 To buy a copy of your report, contact:

-Under state law, consumers in Colorado, Georgia, Maine, Maryland, Massachusetts, New Jersey, and Vermont already have free access to their credit reports.
+Under state law, consumers in Colorado, Georgia, Maine, Maryland, Massachusetts, New Jersey, and Vermont already have free access to their reports.

-A: You may order one, two, or all three free credit reports at the same time, or you may stagger your requests.
+A: You may order one, two, or all three reports at the same time, or you may stagger your requests.
 It’s your choice.
 Some financial advisers say staggering your requests during a 12-month period may be a good way to keep an eye on the accuracy and completeness of the information in your reports.

 Q: What if I find errors either inaccuracies or incomplete information in my free credit reports?

-They must investigate the items in question usually within 30 days unless they consider your dispute frivolous.
-They also must forward all the relevant data you provide about the inaccuracy to the organization that provided the information.
-After the information provider receives notice of a dispute from the credit bureau, it must investigate, review the relevant information, and report the results back.
-If the information provider finds the disputed information is inaccurate, it must notify all three credit bureau`s, so they can correct the information in your file.
+After the provider receives notice of a dispute from the bureau, it must investigate, review the relevant information, and report the results back.
+If the provider finds the disputed information is inaccurate, it must notify all three bureaus, so they can correct your file.

-When the investigation is complete, the credit bureau must give you the written results and free credit reports if the dispute results in a change.
-(This free report does not count as your annual free report under the FACT Act.)
-If an item is changed or deleted, the credit bureau`s cannot put the disputed information back in your file unless the information provider verifies that it is accurate and complete.
-They also must send you written notice that includes the name, address, and phone number of the information provider.
+If an item is changed or deleted, the bureau`s cannot put the disputed information back in your file unless the provider verifies that it is accurate and complete.
+They also must send you written notice that includes the name, address, and phone number of the provider.

 Tell the creditor or other information provider in writing that you dispute an item.
 Many providers specify an address for disputes.
-If the provider reports the item to a credit bureau, it must include a notice of your dispute.
-And if you are correct that is, if the information is found to be inaccurate the information provider may not report it again.
+If the provider reports the item to a bureau, it must include a notice of your dispute.
+And if you are correct that is, if the information is found to be inaccurate the provider may not report it again.

-A: If an investigation doesn’t resolve your dispute with the credit bureau`s, you can ask that a statement of the dispute be included in your file and in future reports.
-You also can ask the credit reporting company to provide your statement to anyone who received a copy of your report in the recent past.
+A: If an investigation doesn’t resolve your dispute with the bureau`s, you can ask that a statement of the dispute be included in your file and in future reports.
+You also can ask the reporting company to provide your statement to anyone who received a copy of your report in the recent past.

 You can expect to pay a fee for this service.